AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 ===================

 Services are the fundamental building blocks for cloud applications powered by nautilus.
+They are small, standalone processes which should be designed to perform a single function and "do it well."
+We will be interacting with them a lot throughout this tutorial so let's not spend too much time and start writing some code.

+Keep in mind, this section is meant to illustrate the various parts of a service.
+As you will see in the next section, the service we are about to construct can be much more succintly created using one of nautilus's pre-packaged services.

-Let's begin by creating a directory with an empty file somewhere on your computer for us to use as a playground.
+Create a directory with an empty file somewhere on your computer for us to use as a playground.

 .. code-block:: bash